JimPeterman/COP_Analysis/README.md

 # Examining the Prognostic Potential of COP

+## Summary:
-**_In brief_**, cardiorespiratory optimal point (COP) is the minimum ventilatory equivalent for oxygen and can be determined during a submaximal incremental exercise test.
+Cardiorespiratory optimal point (COP) is the minimum ventilatory equivalent for oxygen and can be determined during a submaximal incremental exercise test.
 This study investigated the relationship between COP and all-cause mortality in the BALL ST cohort with the goal of understanding the utility of COP assessments in clinical settings. **The results indicated COP is related to all-cause mortality in males but not females thus suggesting a determination of COP can have prognostic utility in healthy males aged 18–85 years old, which may be relevant when a maximal exercise test is not feasible or desirable.**

-### The Rationale:
+## The Rationale:
 The American Heart Association [recommends]( https://pubmed.ncbi.nlm.nih.gov/27881567/) cardiopulmonary exercise testing in routine clinical practice to improve patient management and risk stratification.
 This testing though, requires an individual to perform a maximal effort and this maximal effort is speculated to be a reason why testing is not commonly performed in clinical practice.

 Cardiorespiratory optimal point (COP) is defined as the minimum ventilatory equivalent for oxygen (ventilation divided by oxygen uptake [VE/VO<sub>2</sub>]) at any given minute during an incremental exercise test.
 COP reflects the optimal interaction between the respiratory and cardiovascular systems and follows a U-shaped curve during increasing exercise intensities (meaning COP occurs at submaximal intensities).
 Because COP can be assessed with a submaximal rather than a maximal exercise test, it could improve the uptake of exercise testing in clinical settings if it provides prognostic utility.